Catrinka Girls Project

 Magdalena, 10, is the oldest of three children, and her parents work in the fields.
 When her mother is working, she looks after her 1 year old sister.
 Before joining, she was very shy and didn't like expressing her opinions.
 Through the program, she has been learning about her strengths and discovering her skills, and says her attitude and thoughts have changed.
 She loves sharing the experience with other girls, and building a network of girlfriends.
 Magdalena wants to become a teacher so she can help the girls in her community.

-Ericka, 12, lives with her aunt and two little brothers.
+As of 2016, Ericka, 12, lives with her aunt and two little brothers.
 Her parents had to move away to be able to earn enough to support their children's education.
 Before joining the Catrinka Girls Project, her classmates made fun of her for being too scared to answer a question in class.
-Now she is discovering her voice and isn't afraid to express her opinions.
+She is discovering her voice and isn't afraid to express her opinions.
 Her dream is to get an advanced degree and become a teacher to help her community.